 (iv) not secure the resident to a stationary object while the resident is in a standing position.

-(E) If a facility uses restraint in a circumstance described in subparagraph (B)(i) or (ii) of this paragraph:
+(E) If a facility uses a restraint in a circumstance described in subparagraph (B)(i) or (ii) of this paragraph:

 (i) the facility may only use a personal hold in which the resident's limbs are held close to the body to limit or prevent movement and that does not violate the provisions of subparagraph (A)(i) of this paragraph; and

 (ii) if a resident rolls into a prone or supine position during restraint, the facility must transition the resident to a side, sitting, or standing position as soon as possible.
-The facility may only use a prone or supine hold:
+A facility may only use a prone or supine hold:

 (I) as a transitional hold, and only for the shortest period of time necessary to ensure the protection of the resident or others;